GaloisInc/ivory/ivory-tutorial/tutorial.md

 ## Concrete syntax

-As the simulation stands, there's currently no way for a character to gain additional MP back.
-Additionally, characters lack the ability to hold items.
-Let's modify the `Character` structure to track the number of MP-regaining potions currently held.
+As the simulation stands, there's currently no way for a character to regain magic points.
+Additionally, characters can't hold any items, such as potions.
+Let's modify the `Character` structure to track the number of magic-replenishing potions currently held.

 ```haskell
 [ivory|